 Before sunrise you travel to the Duoyishu viewpoint, from where you experience a wonderful sunrise over the Yuanyang rice terraces.

-If possible visit the colorful market in the surrounds of Yuanyang, where you can observe the ethnic groups that are indigenous here, the Yi, Lisu, and Hani in their traditional costumes while shopping.
+If possible visit the colorful market in the surrounds of Yuanyang, where you can observe the locals doing their daily shopping.
+Many of them are still wearing their traditional, colorful garments.

 This is followed by a beautiful 2-3 hours hike through the breathtaking rice terraces of Yuanyang.